 In the years since becoming a mom, my mom friends have been my life jacket when I could barely stay afloat.
 Of course, I love all my friends, parents or not.
 But I am particularly grateful for mom friends in these early years of motherhood, as we are in the trenches together.
-They get how overwhelming it all is — especially when you add in some postpartum hormones!
-Moms are used to juggling a lot, and they are used to being selfless, so they are the first to find a way to be there for me when I need it most.
-They know exactly what I need because they need it too.
-They saved my sanity when I’ve been at the end of my rope.
+They get how overwhelming it all is and they have become my village.
+Moms are used to juggling a lot, and they are used to being selfless, so they are the first to find a way to be there for fellow moms when they need it most.
+My mom friends know exactly what I need because they need it too.
+Together they saved my sanity when I’ve been at the end of my rope.

 To my mom friends,

 When I returned to work after my first baby, you helped me navigate pumping schedules and supply dips.
 You also let me cry to you every day for a month.
 You helped me through my adjustment back to work and helped me understand what would be different now.
 Thank you.